-University of Oregon Sustainability Faculty Fellowship Program
+University of Oregon Sustainability Fellowship Program for Community Engaged Learning

-- Other partners based on interests of selected fellows
+Other partners based on interests of selected fellows

 We welcome faculty from all disciplines and experience levels.
 We especially encourage faculty with no previous experience integrating community partnerships into curricula to apply.
 Interdisciplinary team applications are also encouraged and accepted.

-Benefits to Faculty Fellows:
+Benefits to Sustainability Fellows:

-- Develop partnerships for community-engaged learning in the Eugene/Springfield metropolitan area
+Develop partnerships for community-engaged learning in the Eugene/Springfield metropolitan area.

-Introduce and challenge understandings of sustainability through site visits, guest-lectures, shared readings and discussion
+Introduce and challenge understandings of sustainability through site visits, guest-lectures, shared readings and discussion.